izharxyz/revvona/README.md

 ![Project Screenshot](screenshot.png)

-# AGAVI - The Modern eCommerce Platform
+<div style="text-align:center; margin-bottom: 20px; color: #84cc16;"><h1>REVVONA</h1></div>

-This a modern eCommerce platform tailored for small to mid-sized businesses, offering seamless management of products, orders, and categories through a custom Unfold Admin dashboard.
+The modern eCommerce backend platform tailored for small to mid-sized businesses, offering seamless management of products, orders, and categories through a custom Unfold Admin dashboard.
 Built with Django REST Framework, it includes JWT-based cookie authentication, Razorpay integration for payments, and Cloudinary for media storage.
 The platform provides consistent API responses, robust error handling, and efficient pagination, all deployed on Vercel with CockroachDB as the database.
 It delivers an ideal solution for businesses seeking a reliable, maintainable, and scalable online presence.

-## Why I Built This Project?

-I developed this eCommerce backend platform after struggling to find a reliable, open-source solution built with Django REST Framework for a freelancing project.
-Most options were incomplete or poorly structured, with messy function-based views and lacking key features like Cash on Delivery (COD) payments, essential for my region.
-Many projects were also just tutorial-based, with little real-world application.
-Seeing this gap, I decided to build a solution that prioritizes clean, maintainable code and meets practical eCommerce needs.

 ## Table of contents